 How to Get Rid of Fruit Flies

-Discover easy ways to get rid of fruit flies in your home with clever tips and traps.
+Fruit flies are definitely gross and can lay up to 50 eggs per day.
+Discover easy ways to kill fruit flies in your home with clever tips and traps.

 There are many, many ways to get rid of fruit flies.
 But one expert we consulted, Todd Schlenke, assistant professor of biology at Emory University, spends all day studying these pesky pests.